graysongray/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Files
-* `CodeBook.md` a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
+* `CodeBook.md` a code book that describes the variables, the data, and any transformations performed in script
 * `run_analysis.R` begin script
 * `ResultData.txt` the result data exported by `run_analysis.R` script